 Johnson and others suggested to Muir that an association be formed to protect the newly created Yosemite National Park from the assaults of stockmen and others who would diminish its boundaries.
 In 1892, Muir and a number of his supporters founded the Sierra Club to, in Muir’s words, “do something for wildness and make the mountains glad.”
 Muir served as the Club’s president until his death in 1914.

 In 1901, Muir published Our National Parks , the book that brought him to the attention of President Theodore Roosevelt.
 In 1903, Roosevelt visited Muir in Yosemite.
 There, together, beneath the trees, they laid the foundation of Roosevelt’s innovative and notable conservation programs.

 Muir and the Sierra Club fought many battles to protect Yosemite and the Sierra Nevada, the most dramatic being the campaign to prevent the damming of the Hetch Hetchy Valley within Yosemite National Park.
 In 1913, after years of effort, the battle was lost and the valley that Muir likened to Yosemite itself was doomed to become a reservoir to supply the water needs of a growing San Francisco.
-The following year, after a short illness, Muir died in a Los Angeles hospital after visiting his daughter Wanda.
+The following year, Muir died in a Los Angeles hospital after a short illness.

 John Muir was perhaps this country’s most famous and influential naturalist and conservationist.
 He taught the people of his time and ours the importance of experiencing and protecting our natural heritage.
 His words have heightened our perception of nature.
 His personal and determined involvement in the great conservation questions of the day was and remains an inspiration for environmental activists everywhere